 Students will study in depth selected fundamental topics in artificial Intelligence.
 The focus will be on theories, techniques and algorithms.
 (Prerequisite: COMP-8700 or permission of the instructor.)

 This course covers the basic linguistic, logical and AI approaches to the development of natural language understanding systems.
 Topics covered include: syntactic/parsing strategies, formal semantics, pragmatics and the resolution of various types of ambiguities.
 Inference strategies involved in the resolution of ambiguities at the pragmatic level include a detailed discussion of the representation of and reasoning with commonsense knowledge.
 The course also includes the implementation of natural language interfaces and the application of linguistic approaches to the development of intelligent text retrieval systems.
 (Prerequisite: COMP-8700 or permission of the instructor.)

-This course is a general introduction to Pattern Recognition.
-Topics may include: Bayesian learning and classification, estimation, distance-based classifiers, linear and nonlinear methods, support vector machines, kernels, dimensionality reduction, feature extraction and selection, clustering, classifier evaluation.
+This course is a general introduction to Machine Learning and Pattern Recognition.
+Topics may include: Bayesian learning estimation, distance-based models, linear methods, support vector machines, kernels, dimensionality reduction, feature extraction and selection, clustering, performance evaluation, regression, representation learning, regularization, decision trees, random forest, neural networks and deep learning models.
 (Prerequisite: B.Sc.
 (Hons., Computer Science) or permission of instructor.)